DragoniteSpam/GameMakerTutorialTutorial/README.md

 Once the recording is rolling, whatever form that takes, talk through whatever it is you're doing in a step-by-step way.
 The general shape of a video tutorial will usually be the same as a written one.
 If you've made adequate preparations beforehand you should be fine, but if it helps you might also want to write down an outline of how you're going to present the material as you might with a written tutorial, in addition to the things I talked about in the last paragraph.

-Most people would tell you to stay on topic and not waste the viewer's time going on unrelated and ridiculous tangents, but I'm genetically incapable of not goofing off so it would probably be a bit mean-spirited to force other people to do the same.
+Most people would tell you to stay on topic and not waste the viewer's time going on unrelated and ridiculous tangents, but I'm genetically incapable of not goofing off so it would probably be a bit mean-spirited to expect other people to do the same.
 Instead I'll say that if you're going to goof off, keep it somewhat brief and semi-related to the topic at hand.
 If you do this for long enough, you'll start to develop a sense of for how long you can goof off before your audience starts to get annoyed ~~which for most people is "instantly."~~

-Having some level of understanding of how you're going to edit the video is nice, though if you've never worked with video before you might not want to worry about it too much.
+Having some level of understanding of how you're going to edit the video as you record it is nice, though if you've never worked with video before you might not want to worry about it too much.
 The nice thing about pre-recorded video is that if you don't like how something came out the first time, or if you trip over your words, you can just gut the video andd o it over again

 The nice thing about pre-recorded video is that if you don't like how it came out the first time, or if you words over your words, you cna